Jump to Section:

 Do I have enough Total Reads?

-The number of reads per sample will be dependent on which sequencer is used, and how many samples were run.
-One way to quickly identify a problem is to look for outliers - if one sample has far fewer reads than the other samples, that sample may have experienced a problem in the pooling stage.
+The number of reads per sample will depend on which sequencer is used and how many samples were loaded on a single run.
+The table below shows the maximum number of reads each sequencer is capable of producing to give you an idea of how many reads you should expect from your run.
+One way to quickly identify a problem is to look for outliers.
+If one sample has far fewer reads than the other samples, that sample may have experienced a problem in the pooling stage.

 Passed QC